-Legal aid (representation in Court) is available to persons in civil proceedings (other than certain excluded matters) in any Irish court of law and also for proceedings before the European Court of Justice.
+3.2 Legal Aid Legal aid (representation in Court) is available to persons in civil proceedings (other than certain excluded matters) in any Irish court of law and also for proceedings before the European Court of Justice.
 With the exception of representation of asylum applicants before the Refugee Appeals Tribunal, legal aid is not available for the conduct of proceedings before an administrative tribunal.
 Advice and assistance can, however, be given to persons who are contemplating taking tribunal proceedings.
-As mentioned above, most of the Board's work is in the area of family law.
+In the 30 law centres dealing with non-asylum matters the bulk of the is in the area of family law.
 The Board is actively promoting dispute resolution models that do not involve contested court proceedings.
-The Board has recently facilitated further training in one of these models namely collaborative law Statistics on cases:

-In 2005, approximately 90% of the litigation services provided by the Board to its clients was in the family law area leaving aside the area of asylum.
+The Board has facilitated extensive training both for the Board's solicitors and for private solicitors in one of the ADR models namely collaborative law.
+4. Statistics In 2007, more than 90% of the litigation services provided by the Board to its clients was in the family law area leaving aside the area of asylum.
 The legal services provided by the Board can cover most types of non-family civil law matters, except for excluded matters, which are outlined below.
-The range of non-family law matters dealt with by the Board include professional negligence, medical negligence, personal injury, contract.
-Expenditure per capita of the population:

-The Board's Grant-in-Aid for 2007 is €24.288m.
-The Grant-in-Aid of €24.288 for 2007 represents an increase of 11% on the amount for 2006 (€21.913m.) and an increase of 14% on the amount for 2005 (€21.362m.) excluding the Refugee Legal Service.
-There is a further €9.11m for asylum cases provided through the Refugee Legal Service.
-There are approximately 4.24 million persons living in the Republic of Ireland.
-The expenditure per capita on civil legal aid in respect of the Board is approximately €5.73, and €7.89 including asylum cases.
-Eligibility Under the Civil Legal Aid Act, 1995 and Regulations made thereunder, there are two basic tests of eligibility: (a) a financial test and, (b) a test of merits.
+The range of non-family law matters dealt with by the Board includes professional negligence, medical negligence, personal injury, contract.
+The Board established a specialised Medical Negligence Unit in 2006 dealing exclusively with such matters and on a nationwide basis.
+5. Expenditure per capita of the population The Board's Grant-in-Aid (covering civil legal aid matters but excluding the Refugee Legal Service) for 2009 is \in 26.6m.
+This represents a modest reduction on 2008 but amounts to an increase of 9.5% on the amount for 2007.
+There is a further \in 9.5m for asylum cases provided through the Refugee Legal Service.
+There are approximately 4.2 million persons living in the Republic of Ireland.
+The expenditure per capita on civil legal aid in respect of the Board is approximately \in 6.30, and \in 8.60 including asylum cases.
+6. Eligibility Under the Civil Legal Aid Act, 1995 and Regulations made thereunder, there are two basic tests of eligibility: (a) a financial test and, (b) a test of merits.